 Private investigators conduct investigations for clients and prepare evidence for court proceedings.
-They are often involved with matters of insurance, missing persons and character enquiries, and work in private agencies and commercial and industrial organisations.
-Investigators may hold licences or perform the duties of a process server or private bailiff.
+They are often involved with matters of insurance, missing persons and character enquiries.
+They may hold licences or perform the duties of a process server or private bailiff.

 Private investigators may perform the following tasks:

 - conduct surveillance and maintain records

 - take videos or photographs for use as evidence

 - work undercover in organisations to gather specific information

 - gather information for use in legal proceedings

 - investigate the theft of private or commercial property